SpectralKAN: Weighted Activation Distribution Kolmogorov-Arnold Network for Hyperspectral Image Change Detection: Related Work

-Kolmogorov–Arnold representation theorem thinks a multivariate can be represented as the superposition of continuous functions of a single variable with two-parameter.
-Kolmogorov–Arnold representation theorem was used to view the neural network as a multivariate continuous function \cite{Sprecher2002, Leni2013}.
+Kolmogorov-Arnold representation theorem states that a multivariate function can be represented as the superposition of continuous functions of a single variable with two parameters.
+Kolmogorov-Arnold representation theorem has been used to view the neural network as a multivariate continuous function~\cite{Sprecher2002, Leni2013}.
 The depth and width of these networks have always been 2 and 2\textit{n}+1, respectively.
-And they did not consider using back propagation to update the network.
-As a result, these works did not perform well with high-dimensional data.
-Based on MLP, \cite{Liu2024a} designed KANs with deeper layers and more flexible width.
-KANs have been proven to have a stronger function fitting capability than MLP.
+They did not consider using back propagation to update the network.
+Based on Kolmogorov-Arnold representation theorem, Liu et al. \cite{Liu2024a} designed deeper and more flexible KANs, which have been proven to possess a stronger function fitting capability than MLPs.